github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% data reusables.enterprise-accounts.actions-tab %}
 {% data reusables.enterprise-accounts.actions-runners-tab %}
 {% data reusables.actions.add-hosted-runner %}
 1. To allow organizations to access your {% data variables.actions.hosted_runner %}s, you specify the list of organizations that can use it.
-For more information, see [Managing access to your runners](#managing-access-to-your-runners).
+For more information, see "[Managing access to your runners](#managing-access-to-your-runners)."

 ## Adding a {% data variables.actions.hosted_runner %} to an organization